bytedance/comfyui-lumi-batcher/README.md

 ## ⭐️ Release Notes

+- ☕️ **Version 1.0.5**：Supports batch processing in API node scenarios, allows custom output directories, and batch supports the Image Save output node of the was-node-suite-comfyui plugin

+- 👁 **Version 1.0.4**：Optimized the detection logic when initiating batch tasks from workflows to no longer actually initiate a task inference, and supports batch processing in scenarios using the cg-use-everywhere plugin

 - 🔍 **Version 1.0.3**：Task management supports deletion functionality, custom parameters support magic expressions for quick input, and single-image result preview supports download functionality

 - 📚 **Version 1.0.2**：Support bilingual versions (Chinese/English) and language switching functionality